mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert/sandbox_cert_b_marss.md

 **Description**

 The Student Education Organization Association (SEOA) indicates any relationship between a student and an education organization other than how the state views enrollment.
 (Enrollment relationship semantics are covered by StudentSchoolAssociation.) **MDE allows for the capture of student demographic data by school enrollment.** Therefore, a StudentEducationOrganizationAssociation record must be submitted for each ***school*** in which the student is enrolled to provide the student demographic data provided to the enrolling school by the parent(s).

-Please note that additional collections integrated into SEOA have been [postponed until further notice](sandbox_cert_k_postponed.md).

 **Prerequisite Data**
 - Students